What’s Your Value?

 That’s why every email you write, every message you post, every networking introduction speech you give and every sales presentation you present, you must communicate your value proposition.
 In simple terms, your value proposition is the art of communicating to potential customers “why you should buy from me and not from my competition.”

 To help you promote your value, differentiate yourself from your competitors, and ensure you are sending the right message to potential clients, here’s a few tips to keep in mind…

-For example, if you are an investment advisor, you might want to say, “There are a lot of investment advisors out there.
-But how many of them will (fill in your value)…” In those short few words, you’ve just re-positioned your competition, separated yourself from other investment advisors, and made yourself that much more valuable.
+For example, if you are an investment adviser, you might want to say, “There are a lot of investment advisers out there.
+But how many of them will (fill in your value)…” In those short few words, you’ve just re-positioned your competition, separated yourself from other investment advisers, and made yourself that much more valuable.
 See what the power of words or messages can do?

 That’s why many smart business people choose to compete at a higher price level, where they can make more money.
 You simply need to show potential clients the value you bring to the table and why you are worth every penny.

 Think of it.
 If you can show your potential clients the benefits they receive with value add-ons like convenience, expertise, speed, image, affordability, support, follow-up, reliability or selection, you’ll stand out among your competitors.
 And people will pay you more.

 People pay more for convenience, better service, expertise or an enhanced image all the time.
 Ever see how many Mercedes or BMW’s are on the road?
 The roads are not filled with Ford Fiestas, you know.
 So promote your value and people will pay your price, as long as you deliver what you say.

 Need help with your Value Message?
 Consult The Message Master.